Monitor Setup in Ardour

 Monitoring in Tape-Machine Mode

-In Tape-Machine mode, things are slightly simpler: when a track is armed, its behaviour is the same as in non-tape-machine mode.
+In Tape-Machine mode, when a track is armed, its behaviour is the same as in non-tape-machine mode.

 Unarmed tracks however will always just play back their contents from disk; the live input will never be monitored.